 This little known gem is in my opinion a must have.
-It is a mechanical type eraser but a lot smaller allowing you to get into those very tight spaces and erase only what you want to erase.
+The Mono Zero is a mechanical type eraser but a lot smaller allowing you to get into those very tight spaces and erase only what you want to erase.

 The size of the eraser is a very fine round shape with a diameter of just 2.3 mm.
 They also offer a rectangular shape that measures 2.5 x 5 mm.
 They sell refills, too.
 The erasers are very easily and quickly replaced with refills.

 They are made of a synthetic rubber which erases without needing heavy pressure.
 Erasing is done very easily and efficiently and without tearing your paper.

 One of the best advantages of this eraser is using it as an art tool for removing or lifting fine lines (like whiskers) or for precision erasing a stray mark in a hard to get at space.